adicu/learn-webdev/README.md

 #### Solutions

-All solutions are available by section in the `webdev-solutions/` and `python-solutions` folders.
+All solutions are available by section in the `webdev-solutions/` and `python-solutions/` folders.

 #### Directory Structure